SONGSHAN SHAOLIN TEMPLE

 Our RootsSongshan Shaolin Temple of China

-Shaolin Temple USA is an institution for the learning of Shaolin Kung Fu culture and Chan Buddhism.
-The Temple currently has four Shaolin Culture Centers located respectively in San Francisco, Fremont and Sunnyvale, California, and in Herndon, Virginia.
+Shaolin Temple USA is an institution for the learning of Shaolin Kung Fu Chan (Zen) culture.
+It currently has four Shaolin Culture Centers located in San Francisco, Fremont and Sunnyvale, California, and in Herndon, Virginia.
 These centers offer classes in Shaolin Kung Fu, Shaolin Qigong and Shaolin Wellness lessons for children and adults.
-Classes are taught by Shaolin Kung Fu monks from the world famous Songshan Shaolin Temple in Henan Province, China.
+Classes are taught in the training tradition of Shaolin Warrior monks at the world famous Songshan Shaolin Temple in Henan Province, China.

-Shaolin Temple USA’s mission in America and its unique identity is deeply rooted in Songshan Shaolin Temple's 1,500-year tradition and cultural legacy:
+Shaolin Temple USA’s mission in America and its unique identity is deeply rooted in Songshan Shaolin Temple's 1,500-year traditions and cultural legacy:

 - Shaolin Temple USA is Songshan Shaolin Temple’s first branch organization in North America.
 Our Shaolin Temple Culture Centers in San Francisco, Fremont and Sunnyvale, CA and Herndon VA are official overseas cultural, educational and training centers of Songshan Shaolin Temple.